-Discussion in 'Politics, Philosophy, and Religion' started by I REALLY HATE PUMPKINS!, Oct 26, 2016.
+Discussion in 'Politics, Philosophy, and Religion' started by I REALLY HATE POKEMON!, Oct 26, 2016.

 It's certainly alive, that's how it works.
 It's growing.